-In September 2019, the SEC announced that its staff would no longer provide written responses to issuers and shareholder proponents in all instances where a company seeks to exclude a shareholder proposal from its proxy statement.
-Instead, beginning in 2020, the staff may respond in writing (when it “believes doing so would provide value, such as more broadly applicable guidance about complying with Rule 14a-8”) or orally, and, in some cases, may not provide any response.
-The SEC has said publicly that it will furnish on its website a chart that tracks the staff’s actions on "no-action" requests.
+In September 2019, the SEC announced that its staff would no longer provide written responses to issuers and shareholder proponents in every instance where a company is seeking to exclude a shareholder proposal from its proxy statement.
+Instead, beginning in 2020, the staff may respond in writing, when it “believes doing so would provide value, such as more broadly applicable guidance about complying with Rule 14a-8,” or orally, and, in some cases, it may not provide any response.
+The SEC has stated publicly that it will furnish a chart on its website that tracks the staff’s responses on “no-action” requests.
 This change in policy is likely to further enhance the ability of companies to exclude shareholder proposals.

 Policy Implications

 This Part analyzes the policy implications of our findings.
-In Section A, we explain why the recent regulatory proposals aimed at limiting gadflies' activity are missing the forest for the trees and divert the attention of policymakers and market participants from the real policy question at stake: should investors have a say in determining market-wide governance standards?
+In Section A, we explain why the recent regulatory proposals aimed at limiting gadflies’ activity are “missing the forest for the trees.”
+By focusing on individual investors, these proposals divert the attention of policymakers and market participants from the real policy question at stake of whether investors have a say in determining market-wide governance standards.

-Recognizing the fragility of the current landscape, Section B explores ways to reconcile the regulatory push and the inherent shortcomings of gadflies.
+Recognizing the fragility of the current landscape, Section B explores ways to reconcile the regulatory pressure and the inherent shortcomings of gadflies.
 We explore two avenues that would enable the adoption of strongly supported governance policies, while minimizing the reliance on gadflies for the submission of shareholder proposals.
-In particular, we suggest: (1) having the shareholder proposals submitted by an intermediate organization that specializes in filing these proposals; and (2) the automatic submission of shareholder proposals that receive the strongest shareholder support.
+In particular, we suggest having the shareholder proposals submitted by an intermediate organization that specializes in filing these proposals, and allowing the automatic submission of shareholder proposals that receive the strongest shareholder support.
 While this is not an exhaustive list, these solutions are aimed at sparking a much needed discussion on this important topic, refocusing the debate on shareholder proposals rather than on particular aspects of gadflies.

 Killing the Messenger?
 A Critique of Proposed Rule 14a-8 Reform

-The recent SEC proposed reform on submission thresholds misses the forest for the trees.
-Shareholder proposals must be examined against a broader understanding of two important factors: (i) the systemic legal, financial, and structural constraints that prevent large institutional investors from utilizing the shareholder proposal tool to advance governance terms they publicly support and (ii) the role that gadflies currently play as "governance facilitators" by initiating important governance changes that large institutional investors overwhelmingly support at annual meetings.
-Considering this symbiotic relationship between gadflies and large institutional investors, any effort to silence gadflies, without addressing the systemic constraints that large institutional investors face or empowering a replacement, kills the messenger and will hinder the adoption of governance policies these institutions support.
+The recent SEC proposed reform on submission thresholds clearly overlooks larger, more important issues by focusing on this procedural point.
+Any reform must examine shareholder proposals in the context of a broader understanding of two important factors: the systemic legal, financial, and structural constraints that prevent large institutional investors from utilizing the shareholder proposal tool to advance governance terms they publicly support; and the role that gadflies currently play as “governance facilitators” by initiating important governance changes that large institutional investors overwhelmingly support at annual meetings.
+Considering this symbiotic relationship between gadflies and large institutional investors, any effort to silence gadflies that does not address the systemic constraints that large institutional investors face, or that does not empower a replacement mechanism, effectively “kills the messenger” — the gadflies— and will thus hinder the adoption of governance policies these institutions support.

-Furthermore, we use the context of corporate gadflies as an invitation to rethink a much broader and important governance debate—the role that large institutional investors play (or refrain from playing) in designing corporate governance arrangements of public corporations.
-The focus on the "messengers"—the corporate gadflies—diverts the attention of policymakers and market participants from the cardinal question: whether large institutional investors should have a say in determining market-wide corporate governance standards.
+Furthermore, we use the context of corporate gadflies to launch a reconsideration of a much broader and important governance debate over the role that large institutional investors play (or refrain from playing) in designing corporate governance arrangements of public corporations.
+The focus on the "messengers"—the corporate gadflies—diverts the attention of policymakers and market participants from the cardinal question of whether large institutional investors should have a say in determining market-wide corporate governance standards.